 Vertical displacement in this context is movement along the vertical line or up and down through varied shooting positions.
-Vertical movement can aid us by making us a hard target when in a location where horizontal, forward or backward movement is inhibited, such as in a hallway.
-Vertical movement also aids us when attempting to establish a desired angle of fire or achieve maximum cover and/or concealment behind an object such as a vehicle, postal box or concrete Wal-Mart lamp piling in a parking lot.
+Vertical movement can aid us by making us a hard target when in a location where horizontal, forward, or backward movement is inhibited, such as in a hallway.
+The vertical movement also aids us when attempting to establish a desired angle of fire or achieve maximum cover and/or concealment behind an object such as a vehicle, postal box, or concrete Wal-Mart lamp piling in a parking lot.

 Please note: This is meant to be a quick study guide not a treatise on positional shooting so adapt what is useful and discard what is not.

 The following are (5) shooting positions along the vertical plane of movement: